l3nz/amiDebugger/README.md

 out and you have to filter them to access the information you are looking for.

-Being tasked with writing new logic for the WombatDialer, I found myself at loss trying to fins a sort of interactive shell for the AMI.
+Being tasked with writing new logic for the WombatDialer, I found myself at loss trying to find a sort of interactive shell for the AMI.
 At the same time, I had been looking at Akka for a while and wanted to try it in the context of a web application.
 So the amiDebugger was born.

+   - lenz

 Features
 --------